robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 ---
 By Michael F. Brown, Harvard University Press, September 29, 2003, 9780674011717

+Who owns native culture?
+An excellent question.
+One that I hadn't thought about before.
+Michael Brown doesn't give an answer other than "negotiate carefully".
+Laws ("Total Heritage Protection") are not the answer, but they help create a framework for negotiation.
+That's difficult.
+It's not neat, and it gives me a better understanding of politics in general.

+I child will say "I'm not going".
+An adult will say "I do not want to go, but I will consider it."
+I think much of the political positions in the world today are child-like.
+This book tells me that negotiation between adults *will* solve hard problems, but everybody needs to want to work towards an agreement, in good faith.
+In this sense, this book is quite hopeful about the successes of the past, and how we should proceed in the future.

 > [k135] My centrist stance is inspired by what I found in many of the
 > places I visited: thoughtful people coming together to negotiate workable
 > solutions, however provisional and inelegant.
 Their successes, achieved